sictweb/web222/weeks/week02/README.md

 }
 ```

-> JavaScript version note: newer versions of JavaScript also support [Default Parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters), which allows us to specify a default value for any named parameter when declared.
+Because this pattern is so common, modern JavaScript has added a built-in way to handle [Default Parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
+Instead of using `||` notation in the body of the function, we can specify a default value for any named parameter when it is declared.
 This frees us from having to check for, and set default values in the function body.
 Using default parameters, we could convert our code above to this:

 ```js
 function updateScore(currentScore, value, bonus = 1) {
     return currentScore + value * bonus;
 }
 ```

+Now, if `bonus` has a value (i.e., is passed as a parameter), we use it; otherwise, we use `1` as a default.

 #### Return Value